 Flutter Form Validation (A Basic Guide)

-When developing mobile applications with flutter, one of the most common requirements is handling form data submissions and validating user input.
-Get an insight on how to efficiently validate forms in flutter with code examples.
+When developing mobile applications with Flutter, one of the most common requirements is handling form data submissions and validating user input.
+Get an insight into how to efficiently validate forms in Flutter with code examples.

-Form validation ensures that the data user has entered is correct and complete before processing and submitting the form.
-Besides data integrity form validation also ensures that invalid or malicious data is not submitted to back-end and provides a better user experience.
-In this post we will explore how to perform flutter form validation with some real code examples.
+Form validation ensures that the data a user has entered is correct and complete before processing and submitting the form.
+Besides data integrity, form validation also ensures that invalid or malicious data is not submitted to the back-end and provides a better user experience.
+In this post, we will explore how to perform Flutter form validation with some real code examples.

 How to Validate Forms in Flutter (Form, TextFormField, FormState, TextEditingController)

-Flutter provides an easy to validate form fields using Form, TextFormField and FormState along with TextEditingController for every field in form.
-We will create a stateful flutter widget BasicForm and validate email and password field.
+Flutter provides an easy way to validate form fields using Form, TextFormField and FormState along with TextEditingController for every field in the form.
+We will create a stateful Flutter widget, BasicForm and validate the email and password fields.
 The code can be explained as:

 - Create a

-GlobalKeyvariable_formKeyfor ourFormStatewhich is used to identify and manage the state of form. - Add
+GlobalKeyvariable_formKeyfor ourFormState, which is used to identify and manage the state of the form. - Add

-TextEditingControllervariables_emailControllerand_passwordControllerfor email and password field. - In build of widget use the flutters Form widget and assign the
+TextEditingControllervariables_emailControllerand_passwordControllerfor the email and password fields. - In the build of the widget, use Flutter's Form widget and assign the

-_formKeyto identify form. - Add two fields using
+_formKeyto identify the form. - Add two fields using the

-TextFormFieldwidget, one for email and other for password. - Assign the
+TextFormFieldwidget, one for email and the other for password. - Assign the

-_emailControllerto controller parameter of email field. - Assign
+_emailControllerto the controller parameter of the email field. - Assign

-_passwordControllerto controller parameter of password field. - Implement validation logic in function assigned to
+_passwordControllerto the controller parameter of the password field. - Implement validation logic in the function assigned to the

 validatorparameter of both fields.
 Both fields are required i.e. should not be empty.
-The email field implement regular expression check whereas password field implement minimum 6 characters required logic. - Add a form submission button using
+The email field implements a regular expression check, whereas the password field implements a minimum of 6 characters required logic. - Add a form submission button using the

-ElevatedButtonwidget of flutter. - Check the state of form in function assigned to
+ElevatedButtonwidget of Flutter. - Check the form state in the function assigned to the

 class BasicForm extends StatefulWidget {